 Upon completion of the MPH in global health with a concentration in infectious disease, the graduate will be able to:

-- Apply principles of infectious disease epidemiology, laboratory detection, and clinical strategies to identify specific infectious pathogens and diseases.
+- Apply principles of infectious disease epidemiology, laboratory detection or clinical characteristics to identify specific infectious pathogens or diseases

-- Interpret the geographic and demographic distributions and morbidities and mortality of major infections in the US and globally.
+- Interpret the geographic or demographic distributions and morbidities or mortality of major infections in the US and globally

-- Implement strategies to prevent and control infectious diseases.
+- Discuss strategies to prevent and control infectious diseases

-- Appraise the environmental, behavioral, and social factors that contribute to the emergence, re-emergence, and persistence of infectious diseases.
+- Explain the environmental, behavioral or social factors that contribute to the emergence, re-emergence, or persistence of infectious diseases

-- Develop and maintain surveillance for infectious diseases.
+- Explore approaches for developing and maintaining surveillance for infectious diseases